gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

     > Note: replace `<PROJECT-ID>` with your project id.

-1. Watch how the pods are rolled out in real time.
+1. Watch how the Pods are rolled out in real time.

     ```shell
     watch kubectl get pod